 Five Daughters Bakery

-This popular Nashville bakery serves 100-layer donuts that are as good as any donuts or croissants that we’ve eaten around the world.
+This popular Nashville bakery serves 100-layer donuts that rank favorably among the best donuts in the country.
 The bakery also sells vegan and paleo donuts to health-conscious customers who don’t want to miss out on the donut fun.

 Five Daughters Bakery has multiple locations.
 We visited the location at 1110 Caruthers Avenue, Nashville, TN 37204, USA.